 Entertainment and Recreation

 When dining out, expect variability based on venue and cuisine.
+Dining at a mid-range restaurant for two costs between £40 and £70.
 According to Numbeo’s July 2025 data, here are typical costs:

 Street food remains a popular, budget-conscious choice—markets like Borough, Camden, and Boxpark Shoreditch often serve meals for £5–£10 per person Brick Lane and Chinatown typically offer tasty meals ranging from £10 to £15 per person.